 The evolution to Omni-Channel Marketing campaigns:

-“An omni-channel approach puts the customer, not corporate silos, at the center of its strategy,” noted Stacy Schwartz, a digital marketing expert and adjunct professor at Rutgers Business School, quoted in a recent piece from EContent magazine.
+“An omni-channel approach puts the customer, not corporate silos, at the center of its strategy,” noted Stacy Schwartz.
+Stacy is a digital marketing expert and adjunct professor at Rutgers Business School.
 “It acknowledges that mobile and social have enabled customers to not only quickly switch between channels, but actually use channels simultaneously.”

 There are a number of elements that make up a strong omni-channel marketing strategy, worth keeping in mind as you build out your sites: